Citizen AI with Power Platform

 Note

-Both Machine Learning and Power Platform stack have a range of built-in connectors to help ingest data directly.
+Both Machine Learning and Microsoft Power Platform stack have a range of built-in connectors to help ingest data directly.
 These connectors might be useful for a one-off minimum viable product (MVP).
 However, the "Ingest" and "Store" sections of the architecture advise on the role of standardized data pipelines for the sourcing and storage of data from different sources at scale.
 These patterns are typically implemented and maintained by the enterprise data platform teams.

 Components